Warrick Howards’s Guide to Peru

 If you do decide to head to Iquitos, then you have a few choices.
 The city itself is not accessible by road, so you’ll either need to fly, or get in by boat.
 If you choose the latter, and are feeling adventurous, then you can get a boat from Coca in Ecuador all the way to Iquitos in Peru.
 Now, this isn’t for the faint hearted, but an arduous boat trip down the Amazon appeals to me, and I’m sure I’m not alone.
 So, if you want to do it, you’ll need to catch a 12 hour boat from Coca to Nuevo Rocaforte, stay overnight, get your Ecuadorian exit stamp from the police station, then get a boat down to Pantoja where you’ll have to wait for a cargo ship to Iquitos.
 When it arrives, you’ll throw up your hammock, and spend five days with the pigs, monkeys, chickens, fruit, vegetables and whatever other cargo the ship decides to pick up on the way.
 It’s a fantastic experience, but be prepared for a total “back to basics”

 If that seems like a little too much, then you can head down to Lima to get a flight direct to Iquitos, which is the most comfortable option.
 Or, if you want something in between, you can get a bus to Tarapoto, and then take a two day boat trip to Iquitos.
-95% of backpackers who go to Iquitos will travel there by plane, but there’s something to be said for cutting yourself off from civilization, sharing your bed with a pig (and I don’t mean that blonde girl at uni who turned out to look at lot like Rod Stewart in the cold light of day), and drifting along by boat.
+95% of backpackers who go to Iquitos will travel there by plane, but there’s something to be said for cutting yourself off from civilization, sharing your bed with a pig, and drifting along by boat.

 Iquitos itself is seen as the gateway to the jungle.
 There are numerous “jungle tours” that you can participate in where you’ll head off into the Amazon and spend a few nights in the wilderness, surrounded by the snakes, spiders, caymen, piranhas, and a whole host of other fearsome creatures.
 Be aware that your hotel will try and offer to get you a ‘jungle guide’ but this is usually a sure fire way to get an expensive and substandard service.
-It’s an unfortunate truth that in Iquitos you’ve got more chance of shitting in the Queen’s handbag than you have of meeting a genuine, honest tour guide out on the street.
+It’s an unfortunate truth that in Iquitos it's tough to find an honest tour guide.
 The best option is to go and speak to some of the proper tour operators in their offices in town, and compare their prices and services.

 If you’re looking for a day out from Iquitos while you’re waiting for a jungle tour to start, then there’s the Manatee orphanage or Monkey Island, both of which are worth a visit, but most people prefer to just sit and chill with the locals, having a beer and watching the world go by…